-Wuhan University also has an honor’s college.
-Administratively, the Hongyi Honor’s College is separate from the philosophy department.
+Wuhan University also has an honors college.
+Administratively, the Hongyi Honors College is separate from the philosophy department.
 It has its own dedicated faculty and its own curriculum – including its own philosophy major.
-Nevertheless, there is a lot of overlap between their major and the International Major run by the philosophy department.
+The Hongyi philosophy major emphasizes interdisciplinarity.
+But it also emphasizes English-language instruction and so there is a lot of overlap between their philosophy major and the international major run by the philosophy department.
 Students from Hongyi often attend courses administered by the philosophy department, and vice versa.

-The International Major graduates around 10 students each year.
-In terms of placement, the program has had a lot of success.
-Its students have continued their studies at a wide variety of graduate programs across the world, including University of Edinburgh, University of St. Andrews, Ghent University, University of Frankfurt, Cornell University, University of Notre Dame, and University of Southern California.
+Many of Wuhan University's philosophy students seek to join graduate programs in other countries.
+In terms of placement, the department has had a lot of success.
+Its students have continued their studies at a wide variety of programs across the world, including University of Edinburgh, University of St. Andrews, Ghent University, University of Frankfurt, Cornell University, University of Notre Dame, and University of Southern California.
 While many graduates go on to have successful careers elsewhere, some seek to return.
-One graduate has become one of the department’s most prominent researchers, and one of the program’s first graduates is now its Associate Dean.
+One graduate has become one of the department’s most prominent researchers, and one of the international major's first graduates is now an Associate Dean.